 - Development and application of tools, methods and models for risk assessment and disease surveillance, for example, redeveloping Rapid Inquiry Facility (RIF) software: platform facilitating disease mapping & risk analysis.

-- Collaborative research with scientific colleagues in Public Health England (PHE)
+- Collaborative research with colleagues in UK Health Security Agency (UKHSA)